 Software Deployment Is Hard.
 The Goal Is To Make It Easier.

-Deployment and software installation can either be a nightmare or just a hard slog.
+Deployment and business management software installation can either be a nightmare or just a hard slog.
 There is no easy way to trade out one system for another without experiencing a learning curve.
 The goal is to minimize the pain and duration of that curve.

 What you need to know from the software vendor is the truth about this challenging but essential process.
 What kind of deployment support and training will they provide and what does it cost… and how will they manage your learning curve?

 Questions you should ask during your selection process.

 - What are some of the changes we will have to make given how we used to do things?

 - How will it change the way I do business?

 - What systems that now cost me money might go away?

 - Will we have to run systems in parallel?

 - Who will be our point person to guide us and answer questions?